mattroger-work/onboarding_web_app/README.md

     a database
 * The password reset and add to DL are the only things that don't work rn
 * Add a create sharepoint subsite
+* Uncheck leonards name from the sharepoint list

 ### DONE--------------------------------------------------------------------------------